Wave of kidnappings plagues Egyptians

 Whether the pace of kidnappings changes during the transition to a new government is anyone’s guess.
 A week before the protests, World Watch Monitor spoke with two Christian families whose daughters were kidnapped.
 According to them, here is what happened:

 Christian frustration was just one of the grievances that millions of Egyptians took to the streets on Sunday.
 Fed up with a crumbling economy, fuel shortages, lawlessness and a government built upon an Islamic constitution, the protests drove President Mohamed Morsi out of office.

 Church leaders and human-rights activists say Egypt’s government, which until this week had been dominated at the federal and regional levels by the Muslim Brotherhood, created room for criminals to prey on Christians with little fear of prosecution.

 Christians aren’t the only victims.
-The wealthy – a group where Egypt’s Coptic Christians have been well represented – are natural targets.
+The wealthy – a group where Egypt’s Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians have been well represented – are natural targets.
 Many of the kidnappings have occurred in the country’s southern regions, where the concentration of Christians is higher.

 Nationwide, the ministry said the number of kidnappings grew by 145 per cent from 2011 to 2012.
 The Association of Victims of Abduction and Forced Disappearance claims to have registered 500 cases across Egypt since early 2011 in which Coptic Christian girls have been kidnapped.